famiprog/redmine_advanced_messenger/featurebook/04 - My page and related.md

 ## WHEN "My page" renders, THEN it lists the unread notes and forum posts

 * ... in format: number of unread notes for an issue + issue title,
-* AND the list entries are links pointing to the corresponding issue/forum post,
+* AND the list entries are links pointing to the first unread note/message from the corresponding issue/forum post,
 * AND they are sorted so: most recent note on top.

 ![myPage](img/myPage.png)